 Problem-focused networks: In each of the five focus areas, anchor faculty will develop a network involving Bloomberg Fellows, alumni and organizations to understand and overcome common challenges, establish collaborative research projects and implement evidence-based policies and programs.
 Each of these networks will maintain an online platform for information sharing and collaboration.

 Cross-cutting networks: In addition, the Johns Hopkins Bloomberg School of Public Health will host a major annual summit.
 The summits will provide an opportunity to forge connections across focus areas.
-The first summit will take place in fall 2018.
+Learn more about the Bloomberg American Health Summit.

 Apply to be a Bloomberg Fellow